 One beautiful memory from my undergrad times is studying under canopies of blooming cherry blossom trees.
 I used to take a break to cycle around “cherry blossom sightseeing”.
 The whole city was like a garden!

 Now, I’m still in touch with my friends from these colourful times.
 One of them went on to study intellectual property law and has recently advised me on patent filings for my company.
 Edinburgh has provided me with much more than a degree.
 It has given me a network and the courage to ask for more from life.

 Edinburgh has provided me with much more than a degree.
 It has given me a network and the courage to ask for more from life.

 Tell us about your experiences since leaving the University

 As an undergraduate I participated in an international exchange with the University of California Berkeley, followed by a 10-week internship with the Nobel Prize winning Sir Professor Paul Nurse.
 MPhil and PhD, both from the University of Cambridge.
 Now I am running Cambridge Biolabs, a biotech startup fulfilling my dreams of delivering a better, more ethical skincare to the world.
 We are developing automated skin diagnosis software, which creates a personalised cosmetic formulation for the customer thus decreasing the cost of both diagnosis and skincare, making the luxury of healthy skin accessible to the general population.
-We are currently raising £400,000 for development and commercialisation of this ground-breaking product.

 My time in Edinburgh was formative in the way it prepared me for these exciting challenges.
 I arrived there as a thrilled but also slightly scared 18-year-old.
 The moment I left I was already an entrepreneurially-minded young scientist with a vision of changing the world for better.